 teacher’s protests of “that claim is absolutely false and nothing even remotely like that ever

-happened” with “It doesn’t matter whether it is true as long as you don’t do it in the future”?
+happened” with “It doesn’t matter whether it is true as long as you don’t do it in the future”? - Does the District have the authority to prohibit me from participating in ALL extra-curricular activities

 with ANY student in the District, even when the activity (e.g., Boy Scouts, Sunday School, youth